Pollot/IoT-RFID-lock/README.md

 # IoT RFID door lock
+Internet of things created using **arduino IoT cloud**, consisting of:
+- 2 x ESP8266
+- Arduino mega
+- ESP32 cam.

-Internet of things created using ***arduino IoT cloud***, consisting of esp and arduino boards.
-It makes a 3D printed RFID protected (with PIN) lock.
-There is also a surveillance system.
+Goal of the project is to create a 3D printed RFID protected (with PIN) lock, with surveillance.

+I used cloud in order to control project outside from local network, without need to forward any port.
+It's also great for integration with different projects, and additional control from web based dashboard.

 (Raspberry Pi integration planned)

 # Setup
-- ESP8266 (ESP12E) -> controls door lock mechanism
+- 1st ESP8266 (ESP12E) -> controls door lock mechanism
 - Arduino mega -> controls RFID scanner, keypad and lcd display
-- ESP32 cam -> controls surveillance system and sends arduino data to cloud
+- 2nd ESP8266 (ESP12E) -> sends arduino mega data to IoT cloud
+- ESP32 cam -> surveillance system

 # Specific information
 - [ESP used for door lock](/Door%20lock%20ESP/Information.md)